php-dev-br/laravel-doc-pt-br/authorization.md

     Gate::define('posts.update', 'App\Policies\PostPolicy@update');
     Gate::define('posts.delete', 'App\Policies\PostPolicy@delete');

 By default, the `view`, `create`, `update`, and `delete` abilities will be defined.
-You may override the default abilities by passing an array as a third argument to the `resource` method.
+You may override or add to the default abilities by passing an array as a third argument to the `resource` method.
 The keys of the array define the names of the abilities while the values define the method names.
-For example, the following code will only create two new Gate definitions - `posts.image` and `posts.photo`:
+For example, the following code will create two new Gate definitions - `posts.image` and `posts.photo`:

     Gate::resource('posts', 'PostPolicy', [
         'image' => 'updateImage',